 Gucci Sequined T-shirt — $996

 This wouldn’t be a list of stupidly expensive clothes without including Gucci.
-They’re the ones behind the slides, the eraser, and this absolutely absurd sequined t-shirt.
-Besides looking like something you’d find in the kids’ section of a department store, this 100% cotton t-shirt is otherwise only remarkable for its price.
+Besides looking like something you’d find in the kids’ section of a department store, this 100% cotton t-shirt is otherwise only remarkable for its price. and

 Diamond Studded Shirt – $400,000

 If diamonds are forever, and t-shirts less so, what does that make this albatross?

 That’s right.
 This shirt, which probably looks like a bang-average monochromatic screen printed tee on your computer monitor, is actually made with diamonds.

 Sixteen of them, in fact.
 Weighing a total of nine (count ‘em, 9) carats.
 So it’s no wonder that ownership of this shirt will run you about $400,000.